Unlisted Owner (2013)

 Starring: Chris Ash, Levi Atkins, Chloe Benedict

-What we have here is yet another found footage slasher flick, one of many that's been popping in and out through out the years, most of which remain unnoticed and Unlisted Owner kinda fares no better.
+What we have here is yet another found footage slasher flick, one of many that's been popping in and out through out the years, most of which remaining unnoticed and Unlisted Owner (2013) kinda fares no better.
 Not with its micro-budget and faux document format that's overly familiar by now.
-Still, does it deserves to be left in the dust or does it, perhaps, earn more of our viewing for how on the nose it is on following the slasher format?
+Still, does it deserves to be left in the dust?
+Or does it, perhaps, earn more of our viewing for how on the nose it is on following the slasher format?

-Unlisted Owner opens with a clunky yet light home video of a family moving into their new house before taking a grimly dark turn as we suddenly scratch-cut to one of the household’s daughters sobbing, claiming that an intruder is in their house.
+Unlisted Owner (2013) opens with a clunky yet light home video of a family moving in to their new house before the footage takes a grimly dark turn as we suddenly scratch-cut to one of the household’s daughters sobbing, claiming that an intruder is in their house.
 Next thing we know, we get a shot of the father dead in a basement and the entire family of five turns up murdered just hours after settling in.

-The only downside of this is that all it'll take about 40 some minutes for the movie to get on these gritty bits after the eerie opening murders, which means we have to deal with a group of obnoxious “friends” who's main trait seems to be to argue and shout at each other over trivial things.
+The only downside of this is that all it'll take about 40-some minutes for the movie to get on these gritty bits after the eerie opening murders, which means we have to deal with a group of obnoxious “friends” whose main traits seem to be to argue and shout at each other over trivial things.
 In a way, it does make them more organic than your dead teenager movie stereotypes, but the lack of likability from these characters and the matter that they're hardly developed at all warrant very little reason to invest in them, making their demise anticipated and appreciated but tedious for lacking depth or care.

 Bodycount: